History

 Prerequisites: Restricted to upper-division standing; GE Area E; or permission of the instructor.

-Examine the history of horror and fear in America since the early 19th century, covering a variety of phenomena, including folklore, Gothic literature, early crime journalism, religious fervor, public lynching, monster fiction, horror films, urban legends, popular panics, Halloween, and haunted houses.
+Examine the history of horror and fear in America since the colonial era, covering a variety of phenomena, including folklore, Gothic literature, early crime journalism, religious fervor, monster fiction, horror films, urban legends, popular panics, Halloween, and haunted houses.
 Emphasis on the social, cultural, economic, ideological, and political contexts in which the horrifying and hideous were conceptualized, created, and consumed.

 HIST 484 Disability and Culture in the U.S. (Units: 3)